The philosopher, Ronald Brady, once wrote about his undergraduate experience this way:

 Having enabled us to recognize this movement for ourselves, has Brady also given us a causal understanding?
 Do we now see an enabling power by which the leaves manifest as they do?7

 Current mental habits make it easy for us to picture things producing a well-formed movement, but very difficult to believe an ideal movement could somehow govern the production of things.
-This is the mentality Brady would have us overcome, and in a section of his article entitled “Form and Potency” he proceeds by refining his analysis of our experience with the buttercup leaves.
+This is the mental block Brady would have us overcome, and in a section of his article entitled “Form and Potency” he proceeds by refining his analysis of our experience with the buttercup leaves.
 Again we look at key points in his discussion.

 Each individual leaf is “coming from” and “passing to”.
 When we grasp the unity of the leaf sequence, we have recognized the differential underlying the transformation of one leaf to the next.
 The experience is dynamic, and this changes our perception of the individual leaves.
 As a result, as we discovered above, even two leaves from different parts of the sequence can strongly suggest the character of the overall transformation.
 The individual leaf at this point is not perceived as a mere fixed form, but rather as a movement “caught in the act”.